Sunkarr/Sindri-PDF/README.md

 ## Features
 - Native implementation using Swift and PDFKit.
-- Minimal UI footprint without sidebars or toolbars by default.
+- Minimal UI with some handy features.
 - Standalone `.dmg` installation.
 - Completely free and open-source, no telemetry or subscriptions.